ZuperZeus/Connect-4/README.md

 # Frames
-These are the frames presented to the user in each menu (AKA Blue bubbles in the mind map)
+These are the frames presented to the user in each menu.

+They are all resizable (within reasonable bounds) and look best when the terminal is at least 50x50.

+(AKA Blue bubbles in the mind map)
 ## StartFrame